abcd1234davidchen/SchoolC/operatingSystem/OShw1Unmod/readme.md

      - The whiteboard is updated regardless of the existance of user
      - Process:
         1. Check if the recipient is in the server
-        - Throw error back to user if the recipient is not in map or is in offline list
+        - Throw error back to user if the recipient is not in map
         2. Message is parsed before to support both with and without quotation mark
         3. Message is sent through send command